The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: SN Model with an MeV line

 In 2016 an anomaly was found for internal $e^+e^-$ pair creation in the reaction $^7Li(p,\gamma)Be^8.$~\citep{Kr2016} By examining the number of pairs with various opening angles, $\theta,$ Krasznahorkay and collaborators found a $6.8\sigma$ excess for $\theta=140^0,$ yielding a chance probability of $p=5.6\times 10^{-12}.$ This bump was interpreted as evidence for an intermediate short-lived particle with mass $m=16.7\pm 0.6$ MeV appearing in the two step decay process of the excited $^8Be,$ i.e.: $^8Be^*\rightarrow ^8Be Z',$ followed by $Z'\rightarrow e^+e^-$ with a branching ratio about $5\times 10^{-6}$ that of $^8Be^*\rightarrow ^8Be\gamma$.
 Feng et al.~\citep{Fe2016} have presented evidence that this new particle, a gauge isoscalar boson, is the mediator of a fifth force having a short (12 fm) range, and Chen et al.~\citep{Ch2016} have shown that it couples almost exclusively to $e^+e^-$ and $\nu\bar{\nu},$ and that they suggest that it is the force carrier linking dark matter $X$ particles to those of the Standard model through the $Z'_\nu/Z'_e$ reactions.

-It is important to note that the $\nu\bar{\nu}$ created in $XX$ annihilations would be nearly monochromatic with energy $\frac{1}{2}m_X$ as long as the $X$ particles are relatively cold, and hence cause little Doppler broadening.
+It is important to note that the $\nu\bar{\nu}$ created in $XX$ annihilations would be nearly monochromatic with energy $m_X$ as long as the $X$ particles are relatively cold, and hence cause little Doppler broadening.
 Finally, given cold X particles ($v_X/c<<1$), and $Z'_\nu/Z'_e$ reactions taking place on resonance (for the largest cross section) we must have $m_X\approx \frac{1}{2}m_{Z'},$ making the end product of the reaction nearly monochromatic $\nu$ and $\bar{\nu}$ pairs having $E_\nu=8.4\pm 0.3$ MeV.
 The recently discovered 16.7 MeV $Z'$ particle is therefore the ideal candidate for creating 8 MeV neutrino and antineutrino lines from $XX$ annihilation via the $Z'_\nu$ reaction.
+Further experiments are essential to verify the Krasznahorkay et al. result, but as of early 2018 there are no experiments in conflict with it.